Estuary

 The Sales dashboard is designed to provide a comprehensive view of sales performance, tracking metrics like yearly, quarterly, and monthly sales and sales by region.

-You can use this dashboard to identify high-performing products or regions, analyze how your business is performing, and figure out where to focus your efforts to meet sales targets.
-It also provides an overview of the sales to date along with granular details about each opportunity.
+Sales managers can use this dashboard to understand team performance, set goals, and make strategic decisions.
+It helps them identify high-performing products or regions, analyze how the business is performing, and figure out where to focus efforts to meet sales targets.
+It also provides an overview of the sales to date along with granular details about each opportunity, including relevant sales materials.

 Some elements of the Sales dashboard include KPIs (for sales, number of opportunities, and average opportunity size), Donut Charts (for total sales of each marketing channel), and Area Charts (for sales and opportunities by month).